darekprzygoda/unique_words/README.md

 __How-to__

+Run
+* prepare-ubuntu20.04.sh to build and run docker image based on Ubuntu 20.04 LTS with clang 10

+or
-Run prepare-ubuntu20.04.sh to build and run docker image based on Ubuntu 20.04 LTS with clang 10 or prepare-ubuntu20.04.sh to build and run docker image based on Ubuntu 22.04 LTS with clang 14
+* prepare-ubuntu20.04.sh to build and run docker image based on Ubuntu 22.04 LTS with clang 14

 Run ./build.sh inside docker to build excecutalbles

-In ./tests.sh update value of dir according to used compiler Run ./test.sh to generate test inputs and run tests.
+In ./tests.sh update value of `dir` variable according to selected compiler.
+Run ./test.sh to generate test inputs and run tests.